-- Seeing all patients in house daily and coordinating patient care with residents on the service. - Attendence (required) all hand surgeries: Strauch on Monday, Rosenwasser on Tuesday, Kadiyala on Friday and as needed. - Organizing the annual hand grand rounds, hand conference, and monthly journal club with the residents. - Give at least one core curriculum presentation to resident staff per year. - Producing (mandatory) at least one paper of publication quality during the fellowship year. - Rotating in the DPO with Rosenwasser, Strauch, and Kadiyala on Thursday and Friday as scheduled on a rotating basis. - Attending (mandatory) clinic Wednesday afternoon, and responsible for helping to coordinate the pre and post op care of clinic patients in conjunction with the attending.
+- Seeing all patients in house daily and coordinating patient care with residents on the service. - Attendance (required) all hand surgeries. - Organizing the annual hand grand rounds, hand conference, and monthly journal club with the residents. - Give at least one core curriculum presentation to resident staff per year. - Producing (mandatory) at least one paper of publication quality during the fellowship year. - Rotating in the DPO with attendings as scheduled on a rotating basis. - Attending (mandatory) clinic Wednesday afternoon, and responsible for helping to coordinate the pre and post op care of clinic patients in conjunction with the attending.